-I love that quote because sometimes the hardest thing to do is connect the blank sheet of paper to an outcome (or an orange grove to a theme park).
-And that’s an area where I excel, especially when bridging the gap between Sales and Marketing is required to turbocharge revenue.
-My approach is action-oriented and includes:
+We love that quote because sometimes the hardest thing to do is connect the blank sheet of paper to an outcome (or an orange grove to a theme park).
+And that’s an area where we excel, especially when bridging the gap between Sales and Marketing is required to turbocharge revenue.
+Our approach is action-oriented and includes:

 6 ESSENTIALS TO GSD

-The blog that started it all!
-Over my 25+ year career of building and leading high performance teams, I’ve identified six principles essential to taking action—and to staying in action.
+Over Ben’s 25+ year career of building and leading high performance teams, he identified six principles essential to taking action—and to staying in action.

 big m marketing

 Do you have a marketing team or a Marketing team?
 Small ‘m’ marketers execute tactics and programs, while ‘Big M’ marketers develop strategies that drive the business.
 Small ‘m’ teams are viewed as service organizations developing presentations, hosting events, and (hopefully) generating leads.
 ‘Big M’ teams set the pace and tone.
 They have a seat at the table.
 Learn how we help teams adopt the 'Big M' mindset.